 Only one live deal is allowed per startup at any given time.
 You can start a new round from the Fundraising tab once your current round closes.

 Yes, each Entrepreneur User can list multiple startups.

 Generally, indemnification provisions in contracts are typical and provide that if one party breaches the agreement or engages in negligent or willful misconduct related to the relationship, that breaching party will compensate the non-breaching party for the damages caused.
-For example, if a company raising money on Propel(x) misappropriated a 3rd party’s trademark and posted it on Propel(x) and that 3rd party sued Propel(x), the company would have to defend Propel(x) and pay any damages as a result.
+For example, if a company raising money on Propel(x) misappropriated a third party’s trademark and posted it on Propel(x) and that third party sued Propel(x), the company would have to defend Propel(x) and pay any damages as a result.

-- Startups information (presentations, investor calls, all other documents) are privileged access.
+Startups information (presentations, investor calls, all other documents) are privileged access.
 Startups can approve or reject investor access.

 Under Regulation D, an issuer is obligated to have a reasonable belief, to take reasonable steps to verify, that an investor is an accredited investor.
 So long as those items are satisfied at the time of the sale, then subsequent proof that the investor is actually not an accredited investor will not cause a securities violation.